a-maze-1ng/3D-Printing/german filament manufacturer.md

+-- no warranty for the correctness of the data and prices, this is just an overview for personal use!

-# Overview - german filament manufacturer
+# Overview - german filament manufacturer (ABS)
 ### material4print | https://www.material4print.de | 73066 Uhingen
 * ABS (black) | 29.27€ / kg | 0.75 kg spool | +- 0.02mm Tolerance